Midnight In America Home Page

 And yet, these antinomians use that very text to judge others who keep the festivals, new moons and Sabbaths!
 They claim it proves we don't have to keep such times of worship today – the very opposite of what it intimates.

-I can't believe that scholars are that stupid that they don't see what it actually says!
+I can’t believe that all scholars are that stupid that they don’t see what it actually says!
 Many of them are blatantly dishonest!
-Most Bible teachers use it as a clever ruse to pull the wool over the eyes of their followers and teach the accepted dogmas that they don't want to defy.
+Most Bible teachers use it as a clever ruse to pull the wool over the eyes of their followers and teach the accepted dogmas that they don’t want to defy.
 But they will be judged by it when they pass from this world into the next.

 You don't have to fall for such lies.
 You are privileged to have access to the truth, because,